magniff/watch/README.md

 ```

 ### Disabling `watch`
 You can disable validation for a particular set of types and even instances.
-It is done via manipulation of `is_active` attribute of pretty much any `watch` instance.
+It is done via manipulation of `keep_eye_on_me` attribute of pretty much any `watch` instance.
 ```python3
 >>> import watch
 >>> # foo accept no value whatsoever